 With large-scale immigration, a common challenge faced by cities is social tensions arising from linguistic and cultural differences.
 To mitigate that, many cities have adopted cultural immersion programmes for immigrants as a first step to ensure social cohesion.

-The city of Vienna, Austria, where half of the population come from an immigrant background6, focuses on integrating immigrants through German language classes.
+The city of Vienna, Austria, where half of the population come from an immigrant background, focuses on integrating immigrants through German language classes.
 In 2004, to strengthen social cohesion, the city passed its first anti-discrimination law.
-In the case of Seoul, Republic of Korea, the government has taken a pre-emptive approach even though immigrants only constitute 2.65% of the population7.
+In the case of Seoul, Republic of Korea, the government has taken a pre-emptive approach even though immigrants only constitute 2.65 percent of the population.
 In 2009, it piloted a programme for foreign residents to learn the Korean language and understand Korean social and cultural norms.

 To the city’s policy makers, meaningful integration entails participation at all levels.
 One such example was Frankfurt’s approach to developing its integration blueprint in 2009.
 It launched a massive campaign to canvas its citizenry for ideas on integration, and saw some 47,000 people participating.
 Citizens were asked to define what being a Frankfurter meant, and to help determine important priorities in integrating communities.